MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal-aadp.md

 ## Before you begin

 - This guide is intended for installing MIM Service in organizations licensed for Azure AD Premium.
-If your organization does not have Azure AD Premium or is not using Azure AD, then you will need to instead follow [the guide for Volume License edition of MIM](install-mim-service-portal.md).
+If your organization does not have Azure AD Premium or is not using Azure AD, then you will need to instead follow [installation guide for Volume License edition of MIM](install-mim-service-portal.md).
-- Ensure you have Azure AD user credentials with enough permissions to validate that your tenant subscription includes Azure AD Premium and create app registrations.
+- Ensure you have Azure AD user credentials with enough permissions to validate that your tenant subscription includes Azure AD Premium and can create app registrations.
-- If you plan to use Office 365 application context authentication, you will run a script to register the MIM Service application in Azure AD and grant MIM Service permissions to access a MIM Service mailbox in Office 365.
-Save the script output as you will need your application ID and its secret later during installation.
-It is assumed that MIM Service Office 365 mailbox is already created.
+- If you plan to use Office 365 application context authentication, you will need to run a script to register the MIM Service application in Azure AD and grant the MIM Service permissions to access a MIM Service mailbox in Office 365.
+Save the script output as you will need the resulting application ID and secret later during the installation.

 ## Deployment options

+Choices in deployment depend on two criteria:

-The choice of deployment depends upon two decisions.
-The first decision is whether MIM Service will be  running as a regular Windows service account or as a group-managed service account (gMSA).
-The second is whether MIM Service will be sending email through an Exchange Server, Office 365, or an SMTP server.
-Deployment options available:
+- Whether the MIM Service will be running as a regular Windows service account or as a group-managed service account (gMSA)
+- Whether the MIM Service will be sending email through an Exchange Server, Office 365, or an SMTP server

+Available deployment options:

 - Option A: Regular service account + Exchange Server
 - Option B: Regular service account + Office 365 basic authentication